Only two simple ingredients are required to make these natural skin soothing aloe plantain cubes.

 * Plantain is a common leafy weed found all over the world and should not be confused with the other plantain, a fruit that resembles a banana.
-If you have a yard, you probably have some plantain growing around you.
-You can read more about plantain and what it looks like HERE or HERE.
+Here’s an article that explains the differences: Plantain (herb) vs. Plantain (fruit) – The Differences

 Directions to Make Aloe Plantain Cubes